dcernst/dcernst.github.io/teaching/mat526f16/syllabus.md

 </blockquote>

 ### Outline of Course ###
-The course will consist of four parts.
-I'm not sure what order will cover these topics.

-  1.  **Ring Theory.** We will pick up where we left off in MAT 511 and continue our study of rings.
-In particular, we introduce Euclidean domains and unique factorization domains (UFDs) and continue to tinker with principal ideal domains (PIDs) and polynomial rings.
-  2. **Module Theory.** After introducing basic definitions and examples, we study module homomorphisms and quotients.
-We will also take a look at some subset of free modules, direct sums of modules, and exact sequences involving modules.
-  3. **Field theory and Galois Theory.**  We will take a closer look at fields (including finite fields) and introduce field extensions.
-Time permitting, we will examine classical straightedge and compass constructions.
-Arguably, the punchline of the course is the Fundamental Theorem of Galois Theory.
-In addition to proving this theorem, we will study several applications including the computation of Galois groups, solvable and radical extensions, and insolvability of the quintic.
-  4. **Group Theory.**  We will dabble in a few additional group theory topics including nilpotent groups, solvable groups, and semi-direct products.
-Time permitting, we will work on classifying groups of small order.
+The tentative plan is to cover Chapters 1-6 and 11 of [Eulerian Numbers](http://www.springer.com/us/book/9781493930906), but we may cover more or less depending on time and interests.
+Here are the proposed topics:

+- Eulerian numbers
+  - Binomial coefficients
+  - Generating functions
+  - Classical Eulerian numbers
+  - Eulerian polynomials
+  - Two important identities
+  - Exponential generating function
+- Narayana numbers
+  - Catalan numbers
+  - Pattern-avoiding permutations
+  - Narayana numbers
+  - Dyck paths
+  - Planar binary trees
+  - Noncrossing partitions
+- Partially ordered sets
+  - Basic definitions and terminology
+  - Labeled posets and P-partitions
+  - The shard intersection order
+  - The lattice of noncrossing partitions
+  - Absolute order and Noncrossing partitions
+- Gamma-nonnegativity
+  - The idea of gamma-nonnegativity
+  - Gamma-nonnegativity for Eulerian numbers
+  - Gamma-nonnegativity for Narayana numbers
+  - Palindromicity, unimodality, and the gamma basis
+  - Computing the gamma vector
+  - Real roots and log-concavity
+  - Symmetric boolean decomposition
+- Weak order, hyperplane arrangements, and the Tamari lattice
+  - Inversions
+  - The weak order
+  - The braid arrangement
+  - Euclidean hyperplane arrangements
+  - Products of faces and the weak order on chambers
+  - Set compositions
+  - The Tamari lattice
+  - Rooted planar trees and faces of the associahedron
+- Refined enumeration
+  - The idea of a $q$-analogue
+  - Lattice paths by area
+  - Lattice paths by major index
+  - Euler-Mahonian distributions
+  - Descents and major index
+  - $q$-Catalan numbers
+  - $q$-Narayana numbers
+  - Dyck paths by area
+- Coxeter groups
+  - The symmetric group
+  - Finite Coxeter groups: generators and relations
+  - $W$-Mahonian distribution
+  - $W$-Euleriannumbers
+  - Finite reflection groups and root systems
+  - The Coxeter arrangement and the Coxeter complex
+  - Action of $W$ and cosets of parabolic subgroups
+  - Counting faces in the Coxeter complex
+  - The $W$-Euler-Mahonian distribution
+  - The weak order
+  - The shard intersection order

 ### Learning Management System ###
 We will make limited use of Bb Learn this semester, which is Northern Arizona University's default learning management system (LMS).
-Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{ site.baseurl }}/teaching/mat612s16/) that lives outside of Bb Learn.
+Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{ site.baseurl }}/teaching/mat526f16/) that lives outside of BbLearn.

 ### Homework ###
 You are allowed and encouraged to work together on homework.
 Yet, each student is expected to turn in his or her own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in **one late homework assignment** with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.